-Private – Enterprises are responsible for all aspects of security for the cloud as it is hosted within their own data centers.
-This includes the physical network, infrastructure, hypervisor, virtual network, operating systems, firewalls, service configuration, identity and access management, etc. The enterprise also owns the data and the security of the data.
+- Private cloud: Organizations are responsible for all aspects of security for a private cloud because it is hosted in the organization’s own data center.
+This includes the physical network, infrastructure, hypervisor, virtual network, operating systems, firewalls, service configuration, identity and access management, etc. The organization also owns the data and its security.

 - Public: In public clouds, such as Amazon Web Services (AWS®) or Microsoft Azure®, the cloud vendor owns the infrastructure, physical network and hypervisor.
 The customer still owns the workload OS, apps, virtual network, access to their tenant environment/account, and the data.